 Although the Second Amendment guarantees your right to keep and bear arms, this privilege also creates great responsibility.
 The website kidsandguns.org reports that 22 million homes have handguns where children live, visit and play.
 It’s not surprising, then, that children are being injured and killed in alarming numbers in the homes of family, friends, and neighbors who also have handguns.
 Children are naturally curious and too young to appreciate the dangers guns pose, so it’s essential to properly store handguns, unloaded, locked up, and out of their reach.

 Ignoring gun safety can have devastating consequences not only personally, but also civilly and criminally as well.
-If you negligently store a gun in your home and someone is injured or killed as a result, you may be responsible for money damages caused by your negligence.
-From a criminal standpoint, it’s a felony in both Kentucky and Indiana to intentionally, knowingly or recklessly provide a gun to any person under 18-years old.
+If you negligently store a gun in your home and someone is injured or killed as a result, you may be responsible for monetary damages caused by your negligence.
+From a criminal standpoint, it’s a felony in both Kentucky and Indiana to intentionally, knowingly, or recklessly provide a gun to any person under 18 years old.

 Becker Law Office encourages safe gun ownership.
 Storing your guns unloaded and locked in a gun safe is the surest way to prevent negligent or reckless access to guns by children.